General Residence Hall Policies

 If the individual is unwilling to accept any alternative accommodation offered by Accessibility Services or there are no alternative accommodations available, Accessibility Services will provide a verbal explanation and written notification to the individual of the denial, the reasons for the denial, the right to appeal the decision, and the procedures for that appeals process.
 The notification shall be in writing and made within seven (7) business days of the notification from the individual of his/her unwillingness to accept any of the alternative accommodations offered or the determination that there are no alternative accommodations available.

-Appeals should be submitted to the Administrative Dean of Instruction and Student Services on the Big Spring Campus or to the Dean of Academic Services at SWCD.
+Appeals should be submitted to the Dean of Instruction and Dean of Students on the Big Spring Campus or to the Provost at SWCD.
 The student will be notified in writing of the decisions regarding the appeal within seven (7) business days.

 6. Confidentiality and Recordkeeping